-This 5 month certification program is designed to give the student a strong knowledge of Microsoft Office including Word, Excel, Access, PowerPoint and Outlook.
-Microsoft Office Specialist (MOS) certifications focus on demonstrating skills in using the Microsoft Office System and the Windows Vista operating system which are still very much in demand.
-Candidates who pass a certification exam show that they can meet globally recognized performance standards.
+This 5-month certificate program is designed to give the student a strong knowledge of Microsoft Office including Word, Excel, Access, PowerPoint and Outlook.
+Microsoft Office Specialist (MOS) certifications focus on demonstrating skills in using the Microsoft Office 2016 System and candidates who pass a certification exam show that they can meet globally recognized performance standards.
 Candidates must pass one certification exam in order to earn a MOS certification.
-In addition, each student will receive instruction in

-Business Communications, Accounting 1 and Customer Service Skills.
+In addition, each student will receive instruction in Business Communications, Accounting 1, and Customer Service Skills.
 Upon successful completion of this program, the student will have the necessary skills to obtain MOS (Microsoft Office Specialist) Certification.
 This course is 500 hours (25 hours per week for 20 weeks).
-Open entry (Scranton Campus).
+Open entry policy enables students to enroll in this program at the start of any one of the applications, allowing for a more efficient rotation and completion (Scranton, Lake Region, Hazleton, and Towanda Campuses).